chaeger/DensE/README.md

 # DensE
-DensE: A MATLAB toolbox for density evolution
+A MATLAB toolbox for density evolution